cmuparlay/PAM/README.md

 ### Version maintenance for transactional memories
 To be updated.
 More details about the algorithm and results can be found in our paper [4].

-### An HTAP database system
+### Implementing an HTAP database system: TPC benchmark testing [5]
-To be updated.
+In directory tpch/.
+Our code builds indexes for TPC-H workload, which supports all 22 TPC-H analytical queries, and 3 types of TPC-C-style update transactions.

 ## Reference
-[1] Yihan Sun, Daniel Ferizovic, and Guy E. Blelloch.
+[1] Guy E. Blelloch, Daniel Ferizovic, and Yihan Sun.
 Parallel Ordered Sets Using Just Join.
-SPAA 2016.
+SPAA 2016 (also, arXiv:arXiv:1602.02120.

 [2] Yihan Sun, Daniel Ferizovic, and Guy E. Blelloch.
 PAM: Parallel Augmented Maps.
 PPoPP 2018.

 [3] Yihan Sun and Guy Blelloch.
 Parallel Range, Segment and Rectangle Queries with Augmented Maps.
-ALENEX 2019 (also, ArXiv:1803.08621).
+ALENEX 2019 (also, arXiv:1803.08621).

 [4] Naama Ben-David, Guy E. Blelloch, Yihan Sun and Yuanhao Wei.
 Multiversion Concurrency with Bounded Delay and Precise Garbage Collection.
-SPAA 2019 (also, ArXiv:1803.08617).
+SPAA 2019 (also, arXiv:1803.08617).

 [5] TPC benchmarks. http://www.tpc.org/

+[6] Yihan Sun and Guy Blelloch.
+2019.
+Implementing parallel and concurrent tree structures.
+Tutorial in PPoPP 2019.